-Brown Cabs is a Melbourne based independent Indigenous production company telling stories in theatre and on screen, driven by John Harvey.
+Brown Cabs is a First Nations production company telling stories in theatre and on screen, driven by John Harvey.
 We love collaborating with bold and risk-taking Aboriginal and Torres Strait Islander storytellers.
 Maintaining a simple philosophy of story dictates form, we believe the journey (or the cab ride) of storytelling is as important as the story being told.

 John is a graduate of Producing and Screen Writing from AFTRS and was the recipient of the AFTRS AV Myer Award for Exceptional Indigenous Talent.
 In 2011 he received a Screen Australia Indigenous Producer Internship.